pivot-access-ltd/bma-offline-docs/src/how-to-make-machines-available-5160.md

 <a href="#heading--how-to-add-a-machine-manually"><h3 id="heading--how-to-add-a-machine-manually">How to add a machine manually</h3></a>

 [tabs]
+[tab version="v3.4 Snap,v3.4 Packages" view="UI"]
+To add a machine manually,

+1. Select *Machines*.

+2. Select *Add hardware > Machine.*

+3. Fill in the form and select *Save machine* to register your choice.

+4. Alternatively, you can select *Save and add another* to register your choice and repeat the form to add another machine.

+The fields on the "Add machine" screen include the following items:

+- **Machine name**: This field is used to identify the machine to the user.
+It can be set to anything, though it is often set to the MAC address of the machine in question.
+This field is optional, in that MAAS will assign a unique, nonsense name if you leave it blank.
+You can change this nonsense name later, if desired.

+- **Domain**: This field sets the domain name of the domain managed by MAAS.
+It can be set to anything; MAAS assigns the domain name "maas" by default.

+- **Architecture**: This field refers to the architecture of the machine being added.

+- **Minimum Kernel**: This field supplies a drop-down of possible kernels available for deployment on this machine.

+- **Zone**: This field allows you to set the availability zone, selected from AZs that you have already created (if any).

+- **Resource pool**: This field allows you to set the resource pool for this machine, selected from pools you have already created (if any).

+- **MAC Address**: You should fill in this field with the MAC address of the machine you are adding.
+Note that the MAC address entered here must use a colon (":") separator, although some MAC addresses are written with dash ("-") separators.

+- **Power type**: You must select the power type supported by the machine you are adding, and fill in additional required fields that appear.
+See [Power management reference](/t/power-management-reference/5246) for details on the available power types and the relevant parameters for each type.

+<a href="#heading--how-to-add-machines-via-a-chassis"><h3 id="heading--how-to-add-machines-via-a-chassis">How to add machines via a chassis</h3></a>

+You can use the chassis feature to add multiple machines at once.
+To do this, instead of selecting *Machine* as above, choose *Chassis* from the drop-down menu.
+The required fields will change based on the type of chassis you choose.

+[note]
+As with the manual method, the underlying machines will require netbooting.
+[/note]
+[/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 On the 'Machines' page of the web UI, click the 'Add hardware' button and then select 'Machine'.